ghostunnel/ghostunnel/README.md

 It's possible to use both `--allow-cn` and `--allow-ou` together or to specify them repeatedly to allow multiple CN/OU values.

+**Planned features**: Allow for automatically reloading certificates by watching files on disk, support for PKCS#12 key stores to supply the certificate chain and private key for the server.

 Usage
 =====